pravi/caas/CONTRIBUTING.md

 Note: You __MUST NOT__ change the short_name of an existing test.

 ### Adding a new feature to the website
-We use [Spark web framework](http://sparkjava.com/) for the website.
+We use [Spark web framework](http://sparkjava.com/) and Freemarker Template engine for the website.
+You can find all the HTML/CSS/JS in caas-web/src/main/resources

 Have a fun time hacking :)